coldbox-modules/sentry/readme.md

 # Welcome to the Sentry Module

-This module connects your ColdBox application to send bug reports and even LogBox integration into Sentry (https://sentry.io)
+This module connects your CFML application to send bug reports to Sentry (https://sentry.io)

 ## LICENSE